IamKosarev/WebDevs-homepage/README.md

 # WebDevs Homepage

-> In this project I...
+> In this project I created WebDevs homepage with Tailwind css.

 ## Technologies